-- The business failed to adequately supervise the contractor.
-For example, Harry takes control of Fantastic Flooring's employees while they are working on the floor.
-He directs their work by giving them instructions on how to perform their jobs.
-Because Harry has voluntarily assumed responsibility for supervising the flooring contractor, he may be held liable for its negligent acts.
+A business may be liable for negligence committed by an independent contractor if the business assumes control over the contractor's work or authorizes the latter's unsafe practices.
+For example, Realty Inc. hires Easy Electric to upgrade electrical wiring at an apartment complex Realty Inc. owns.
+A Realty Inc. executive supervises Easy Electric's employees while they are working on the wiring.
+The exec directs their work by giving them instructions on how to perform their jobs.
+Because Realty Inc. has voluntarily assumed responsibility for supervising the electrical contractor, it may be held liable for Easy Electric's negligent acts.

 Liability Coverage for Contractor Negligence